wp-plugins/contact-us-page-contact-people/readme.txt

 = Mobile Responsive App style admin interface =

 * 100% compatible with WordPress v3.8.0 and later admin interface.
-* Sass app style admin interface.
+* Mobile first admin interface
+* Admin panels feature opening and closing setting boxes for ease of navigation
-* Admin app interface is fully mobile and tablet responsive.
+* Admin interface features smart logic

-= a3rev Plugins Lite & Pro Version Admin Interface =
+= Languages =

-* All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
-* Pro Version features and settings are inside of a Yellow border.
-* The Pro Version settings are all active on the admin panels But do not save and are not applied to the front end.
-* Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.
+* Full support for Right to Left RTL layout on mobile first admin dashboard.
+* Full support for WPML
+* Translation ready

 = Lite Version Support =

 * As a Lite Version user please post all support requests to the plugins WordPress Support forum.
-* We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
+* We do our best to respond to all support requests when we have time, but please understand this is free software and as such the support will never be as prompt as it is for something that you have paid a fee for.
-* Upgrading to a Pro Version gives 'write' access to the a3rev support forums.
+* Upgrading to a Pro or Ultimate Version gives 'write' access to the a3rev support forums and priority support from the developers.

->= Premium Support =
->
->The a3rev team does not provide support for the Contact Us Page - Contact People plugin on the WordPress.org forums.
-One on one developer support is available via the plugins a3rev [support forum](https://a3rev.com/forums/forum/wordpress-plugins/contact-us-page-contact-people/) to people who have purchased a [Contact Us Page - Contact People Pro](http://a3rev.com/shop/contact-us-page-contact-people/) plugin Lifetime License.
->
->The Pro Version has lots of extra features that coupled with developer support might be well worth your investment!

 = Pro Version Additional functionality =

-This plugin features a Pro version and Ultimate version upgrades that add tones of extra functionality.
-You will see all of the available upgrade features inside of the Yellow border areas on the plugins admin panel.
-Some of those advanced features include:
+This plugin features a Pro version and Ultimate version upgrades that add advanced functionality.
+Those advanced features include:

 * [Contact Us Page - Contact People Pro](http://a3rev.com/shop/contact-us-page-contact-people/).
 * [Contact People Ultimate](http://a3rev.com/shop/contact-people-ultimate/)
 * Immediate access at start of support from developers on the plugins [a3rev support forums](https://a3rev.com/forums/forum/wordpress-plugins/).

+= Custom Profile Contact Forms =

-= Contact Form 7 & Gravity Forms Integration =
+* Use Contact Form 7 & Gravity Forms shortcodes to create Profile Contact Forms

-* Full integration with the 2 powerful contact form plugins
 * Use either of this plugins to create a global (applies to all) contact form for profiles.
-* Add unique contact forms for profiles.
+* Add unique contact forms for individual profiles.
-* Use the power of these 2 great contact plugins to create unique contact forms.

-= Sass #dynamic {stylesheets} =

-* All the front end style display is created via [Sass](http://sass-lang.com/) #dynamic {stylesheets} for faster loader and render.
-* Edit all front layout and style from the plugins admin panel with the Sass #dynamic {stylesheet} settings.
-* Change the layout and style anytime you like - and do it all in Sass without touching the code.

-= Profile Card Point and Click Layout and Style =

-* Use the Sass #dynamic {stylesheets} editor for creating a unique Profile card style.
-* Upload custom icons - Default image and contact icons.

-= People Contact Profile Shortcode =
+= Profile Cards Shortcode =

-This great feature enables you to add any profile card to any post or page via the plugins shortcode function.
-Features:

-* Contact Profile shows in the same Card style that is shows on the Contact Us page.
+* Insert Profile cards by shortcode into any post or page
 * Add multiple Contact Profiles cards to a single page.
-* Set width in px for the Contact Profile Card.
+* Set Profile card width in px
 * Set Profile card alignment on page, includes text wrap left or right.
 * Set Profile card padding top, bottom, left and right.

+= Profile Card Dynamic CSS =

+* In the Lite Version the Profile Cards have static style sheets - the Pro version those are Dynamic Stylesheets
+* Create a unique card layout and style without touching the code
+* Profile Card menu has all the settings to create a beautiful card design
+* Upload custom contact icons - Default image and contact icons.

 = Contact People Ultimate =

+The Version has all the features of the Lite and Pro version plus the groups feature.

-The Ultimate WordPress plugin for creating and displaying Contact Profiles for Groups of People, Organization, Company Departments, Stores, branch locations and just about any Grouping that you want to create
+The Ultimate WordPress plugin for creating and displaying Contact Profiles for Groups of People, Organization, Company Departments, Stores, branch locations and just about any Grouping that you want to create.

 * Create unlimited Groups and assign Profiles to Groups
 * Assign a single Profile to any number of Groups